luke-mcevoy/forestFire/README.md

 - From there, the data can be used by **firefighters, scientists, government officials**, and other individuals to help combat any wildfires based on the locations where they receive data from.
 - This data can even be overlayed into larger maps that model wind speed and weather patterns so firefighting resources can be more effectively used.

-## Members
-- Luke McEvoy
-- Alexander Murtagh
-- Jayden Pereira
-- Brandon Wang

 ## Origins
-- Started from research project in EN 250: Quantitative Biology at Stevens Institute of Technology (January 2020)
+- Started from research project in EN 250: Quantitative Biology at Stevens Institute of Technology (January 2020) under Professor Strigul

+## Weekly Assessment

+### Week 1 : (9/3 - 9/10)
+Completed this week:
+- [X] Wrapping up Chapter 1 of the O'Reilly Hands-On-ML textbook
+- [X] Created an Android application with camera functionality using CameraX

+Goals coming week:
+- [ ] Complete Chapter 2 of the textbook
+- [ ] Input Google's Object Detection Machine Learning Model into Android application.

+### Week 2 : (9/11 - 9/18)